 Fetchers Career Development

-- We are voted best Dog Daycare, Boarding, and Grooming business in the Fargo Moorhead area every year (inforums2019&2020) since we opened!
+- We are voted best Dog Daycare, Boarding, and Grooming business in the Fargo Moorhead area every year (inforums2019 - 2021) since we opened!
 We were labeled "Best Boarding & Daycare kennel in all of North Dakota" (happydoggo.com) based on customer reviews!
 We are growing and each year we add new services and experiences for the team and customers.
 We have long term growth plans and strategies and we want you to grow with us!
-We have exciting plans being implemented in 2021 including expansion plans!

 - We will help build you into an effective professional.
 We will mentor you and support your growth speed.
 Together we will create a long term custom goal with you and revisit your goals often to make sure you are on the right track.
 At Fetchers, no matter which position you are interested in, we can build your career for long term viability or we can be a stepping stone for you as you phase into other chapters of your career life in the future.

 - Industry top pay and benefits based on performance with guaranteed raises each year.
 Pay is based on experience and above the industry standard!

 - Dog Handler pay range is between $13-$17/hr